nukopian/DBIx-Squirrel/README.md

     $count = $itor->count();

-Returns the number of rows fetched so far.
+Returns the total number of rows in the result set.

-If the iterator's statement has not yet been executed, it will be and a count of all rows will be returned.
-If the statement has been executed, and results have already been fetched, then only the current count is returned.
+If the iterator's statement has not yet been executed, it will be, and `undef` will be returned if the statement was not executed successfully.

+Any results remaining to be fetched are then fetched, counted and discarded, and the final count is returned.

+_**BEWARE** that you should not use `next` after this method has been used!_

-#### `count_all`
+#### `count_fetched`

-    $count = $itor->count_all();
+    $count = $itor->count_fetched();

-Returns the total number of rows.
+Returns the number of results fetched so far.

 If the iterator's statement has not yet been executed, it will be.
-Once the iterator's statement has been executed, any remaining rows will be fetched, included in the count, and then immediately discarded.

-**BEWARE** that this method will, potentially, impact any planned call to `next` that didn't account for remaining rows to be fetched and discarded.
-Therefore, only use `count_all` when you know that `next` won't be called again.
+Zero will be returned if the statement executed successfully, otherwise `undef` is returned.

 #### `execute`